engage-so/engage-so.github.io/_docs/integrations/stripe.md

 This is triggered when a customer’s trial period for a subscription will end.
 You can use this to send reminders for cancelation.
 It is a good practice to remind customers that their trial will expire and they will be billed.
 - **Card will expire** (`customer.source.expiring`)
 This is triggered when a customer card will expire at the end of month.
 We only support this for card expiry and not other customer payment methods.
 Use this to send reminders to customers to update their billing details.
+- **Checkout session expired** (`checkout.session.expired`)
+This is triggered when a customer leaves a checkout page and the session expires.
+This is popularly called **Abandoned Cart** in e-commerce.
+Use this to send reminders to customers about their pending order.
+[Learn more](https://stripe.com/docs/payments/checkout/abandoned-carts).

 ## Data we collect
 We collect different data for the supported events so you can use them to create customer segments and use them as [personalisation tags](/docs/guides/tags) within your automation messages.